grey0ut/Powershell-General/README.md

 a simple wrapper for Test-NetConnection to simplify use and output

 ## Test-HostsFile
 function for testing a Windows' Hosts file to see if it's been altered from its default state.

+## Get-ASRRules.ps1
+script for returning a human readable version of the machine's current Defender ASR rule state